 Freezout Lake WMAs - The Headwaters Chapter partners with Fish Wildlife and Parks in planting nesting cover as well as creating brood strips to enhance nesting and attempt to increase chick survival at Freezeout Lake WMA.
 We also contributed financial assistance to other chapters to acquire lands open to public hunting in the Denton and Miles City area.

-100% Locally-Raised and Spent Dollars
+100% Locally-Rated and Spent Dollars